nokiadatagathering/ndgdocs/sphinx/source/editor.rst

 .. figure:: images/builder.png
    :alt: Builder

+NOTE: This editor is also accessible using screen readers and accessibility tools for those with visual impairment

 and when editing the survey title.
-Click the green tick to save any changes
+Click the blue tick to save any changes

 .. figure:: images/edit_survey_title.png
    :alt: Editing the survey title